khaledAIVR/Image-Classifier-using-ml5.js/README.md

 # Image-Classifier-using-ml5.js
-This is a simple project using ml5.js library  to classify any image using a model trained with MobileNet data set.
+This is a simple project using ml5.js library  to classify any image using a model trained with the MobileNet data set.

 # Tutorial